snegri/Nguyen_Lai_CSCI2270_FinalProject/README.md

 Phase 2
 To succesfully run the program, download the main.cpp, TicTacToe.cpp, and TicTacToe.h files.
-Once that is done, create a project with the class files TicTacToe.h and TicTacToe.cpp After that, you should be able to run the program and play against a friend.
+Once that is done, create a project with the class files TicTacToe.h and TicTacToe.cpp.
+Copy and paste the downloaded files into the project and compile.
+After that, you should be able to run the program and play against a friend.

 This program will run on the VirtualMachine